 4. You’ll Apply Like Any Other Student

 The college application process is usually the same for all students.
-You’ll need to find out colleges’ admission requirements regarding testing, grades and the high school classes you need to take.
-Most likely, you’ll be asked to write a personal essay and get letters of recommendation, among other application requirements.
+You'll need to find out the colleges' admission requirements regarding testing, grades, and the high school classes you need to take.
+You may be asked to write a personal essay and get letters of recommendation, among other application requirements.

 Learn more by reading Quick Guide: The Anatomy of the College Application.

 The best way for any student to prepare for college is to work hard in high school.
 Colleges look at your grades and the kinds of classes you take, so it's a great idea to take college-level courses, such as Advanced Placement® classes.
 Many colleges award credit based on scores on AP Exams, which can save students money on tuition.